-Roy Moore: Allegations 'desperate attempt to stop my political campaign'
+Roy Moore: Allegations are 'desperate attempt to stop my political campaign'

-Washington (CNN)Alabama Republican Senate candidate Roy Moore reiterated his denials Saturday against allegations of sexual misconduct.
+Washington (CNN)Alabama Republican Senate candidate Roy Moore reiterated his denials Saturday against what he said were allegations of sexual misconduct, adding that "revelations" regarding the charges will surface over the coming days.

 Moore, who was speaking at a Veterans Day event at the Mid-Alabama Republican Club in Birmingham, called the allegations surfaced in a Washington Post report "yet another attack on my character and reputation in a desperate attempt to stop my political campaign for the United States Senate."